-Excessive UV exposure leads to an increased risk for skin cancer, causes skin aging, suppresses immunity, etc. To estimate the level of UV radiation, a UV index is used: its values range between 0 and ~11.
-The UV index depends on the time of day and season, location and weather, and their impact depends on the skin type.
+Excessive UV exposure leads to an increased risk of skin cancer, causes skin aging, suppresses immunity, etc. To estimate the level of UV radiation, a UV index is used: its values range between 0 and ~11.
+The UV index depends on the time of day and season, location, and weather, and their impact depends on the skin type.

 UV Index Scale

 |low danger, no protection needed||protection needed – stay in the shade, wear long-sleeved clothing and hat, use sunscreen cream||extra protection needed – stay indoors during the midday hours; when outside, seek shade.
 Wear long-sleeved clothing, a hat, and apply sunscreen cream|

 The UV index is usually at its highest from 10 a.m. to 4 p.m. but it depends on the region and time of the year.
 In Atlanta, the UV index is ~1-3 in winter and 7-11 in summer; the dangerous level of UV radiation is observed from 10 a.m. to 4 p.m.